qicqock/qicqock.github.io/_pages/about.md

 Recently, I'm absorbed into multimodal learning algorithms of vision-language models.
 I believe they'll help us to deeply understand complex visual information such as human actions.

-From now on, I'm planning to do further research in graduate school.
+From now on, I'm planning to do further research in graduate school!